DIT168-V2V-responsibles/v2v-protocol/README.md

 * uint8_t steeringAngle    - Current steering angle of the following vehicle.
 * uint8_t distanceFront    - Current distance to the vehicle being followed (according to ultrasonic sensor).
 * unit8_t distanceTraveled - The distance travelled since the last status update (according the odometer).

-##### Stop Follow Request
-This message is sent by a car to indicate that following must come to an end.
-Both the leading and the following vehicles are able to send this request.
-This message does not expect a response.